astips/maya-toolkit-roller-coaster/README.md

 ### ATTENTION !
+- login Name: Your workstation's login name should be in english with no space !
-- Undo: Import Animation Clip Can't Undo For Now !
+- Undo: Import Animation-Clip can't undo for now !

 ### HAVING ISSUES?
 Please send an email with the error message and a detailed step by step process of how you got the error.
 Comments, suggestions and bug reports are welcome.